MathieuNls/bianca/bianca.md

 # Related Work {#sec:relwork}

-Predicting crashes, faults, and bugs is very large and popular research area.
-The main goal behind the plethora of papers is to save on manpower—being the most expensive resource to build software—by directing their efforts to locations likely to contain a bug, fault or crash.
-There are two distinct trends in crash, fault and bug prediction: history analysis and current version analysis.
+Predicting crashes, faults, and bugs is very popular research area.
+The main goal of existing studies is to save on manpower when dealing with bugs and crashes.
+There are two distinct trends in crash, fault and bug prediction: History analysis and current version analysis.

 In the history analysis, researchers extract and interpret information from the system.
 The idea being that the files or locations that are the most frequently changed are more likely to contain a bug.